-The Paralegal Studies program at Northern Virginia Community College (NOVA) is approved by the American Bar Association.
-After completing the program, you will earn an Associate of Applied Science degree.
-The courses for this program can be found here: http://www.nvcc.edu/catalog/cat2016/academics/programs/programdetail.aspx?prog_id=3600&subprog_id=0&level=1.
+The Paralegal Studies program at Northern Virginia Community College (NOVA) is approved by the American Bar Association (ABA).
+After completing the program, students earn an Associate of Applied Science (AAS) degree.
+Here are the courses for the program: https://www.nvcc.edu/catalog/cat2021/academics/programs/Home/Advising?prog_id=3600&subprog_id=0

-Information about enrollment and admissions can be found here: http://www.nvcc.edu/admissions/index.html.
-And, information about tuition payment can be found here: http://www.nvcc.edu/tuition/index.html.
-As part of the enrollment and admissions process, you will furnish copies of your official transcripts to Student Services.
-At that time, a Counselor will let you know which of the courses taken at a previous college or university will transfer.
+You will find information about enrollment and admissions here: http://www.nvcc.edu/admissions/index.html.
+In addition, information about tuition is here: http://www.nvcc.edu/tuition/index.html.
+As part of the enrollment and admissions process, students must furnish copies of their official transcripts to the Student Services department at the Alexandria Campus.
+At that time, a Counselor will explain which of the courses taken at a previous college or university will transfer.

 Paralegals are prohibited by law from offering legal services directly to members of the public.